 And just like that, tailgating time is here again.
 Though I don’t watch football nor live in the US, I know very well what it’s like to gather for whatever big game or championship is going on, whether it’s soccer, hockey or even golf at one point in my life, there’s an excitement surrounding the possibility of your team scoring a big win, and it usually goes hand in hand with the munchies.
 And not just any food.
 This is not the time for those carrot sticks with hummus, this is the time when pigging out on scones dripping with two kinds of cheeses is almost encouraged?
-The sunday supper team has a list of recipes to knock you out and make tailgating memorable, hosted by Lane of Supper for a Steal.
+The Sunday Supper team has a list of recipes to knock you out and make tailgating memorable, hosted by Lane of Supper for a Steal.

 I’ve been baking them for a few years now, since the time when I used to have a coffee shop.
-Scones ranked high in my list of things to serve, and let me tell you these became quite famous among the regular crowd.
-It’s fair to say my irish descendency made it impossible for me not to learn how to make plain ones at an early age, as I already told you when I made the double chocolate ones.
+Scones ranked high on my list of things to serve, and let me tell you these became quite famous among the regular crowd.
+It’s fair to say my Irish descendency made it impossible for me not to learn how to make plain ones at an early age, as I already told you when I made the double chocolate ones.

-And considering no one achieved the level of perfection my great grandmother did, I simply went on to look for my own recipes, finding even better ones along the way – granny is probably twitching in her 100+ year old grave – which included interesting variations like apricot cashew and fresh strawberry.
+And considering no one achieved the level of perfection my great-grandmother did, I simply went on to look for my own recipes, finding even better ones along the way – granny is probably twitching in her 100+ year old grave – which included interesting variations like apricot cashew and fresh strawberry.

 The only type of cheese scone I had seen around were similar to these parmesan ones, sans the green onions, and they were not what I wanted to serve.
 I was interested in being able to bite cheese, not have only cheese flavor.